 Here’s a tip: Plan a few Skype sessions in the weeks and months after your student returns home.
 This will help ease some of the fear that comes with returning to their home country.

-If your student doesn’t stay in touch with your family after they’ve returned home, try not to take it personally — every student deals with the ups and downs of cultural change differently, and it may not have anything to do with their opinion of you!
+If your student doesn’t stay in touch with your host family after they’ve returned home, try not to take it personally — every student deals with the ups and downs of cultural change differently, and it may not have anything to do with their opinion of you!

 We invite you to read more about hosting a foreign exchange student.
 If you have specific questions about hosting, check out our host family FAQ page.
 You can also read testimonials from our past and current host families.
 When you feel ready, complete our host family interest form and our area representative will get in touch with you.